Home At Last™ FAQs

 Can the MCC be used with a loan to finance a manufactured home that is considered personal property?

-No, but manufactured homes that have been converted to real property are completely eligible.
+No, but manufactured homes converted to real property are eligible.

 Is a person that owns a manufactured home that is personal property (not converted to real property) considered a first-time homebuyer?

-Not generally, please contact the Home At Last™ department to determine if your borrower may be eligibile.
+Maybe, please contact the Home At Last™ department to determine if your borrower is eligible.

 Can the MCC be added on a loan to finance a home located in a planned unit development (PUD)?